BY MOLLY | EVERYTHINGSHIHTZU.COM

 Another Shih Tzu personality trait that you may encounter with these sturdy little dogs may be stubbornness and pride.

-It is very important however, to teach children how to play nice with any dog.
+However, it is very important however, to teach children how to play nice with any dog.

 I say "was" because with the help of training and patience, he had grown into an incredibly cuddly and

-Our other Shih Tzu, Max and Rufus, are the sweetest little guys you’ll ever meet.
+Our other Shih Tzu, Max and Rufus are the sweetest little guys you’ll ever meet.

 Although Rufus does have a aversion to the mailman and joggers.
 Don't really know why, but we are working on it.

-The Shih Tzu dog breed likes quite a bit of attention and they were actually bred to be “lap dogs” so the more you hold them, the more they want to be held.
+The Shih Tzu dog breed likes quite a bit of attention and they were actually bred to be “lap-dogs” so the more you hold them, the more they want to be held.